Patient Information Guide Flinders Medical Centre

 Admission to hospital can be a stressful event and Flinders Medical Centre (FMC) staff and volunteers are there to help you.
 Feeling confident about your treatment is an important part of the healing process.
 We encourage you to ask questions and discuss with us any concerns you may have.

 Our Patient Information Guide (PDF 643KB) provides practical information about the daily routine of the hospital, the staff you may meet, and the services that are available while you are a patient at FMC.
+The Country Patient Booklet (PDF 590KB) provides information specifically for patients travelling from rural areas.

 If you are preparing to come into hospital, you can use the Question Builder to help determine what question you need to ask.